 translate widely accepted interventions and new findings of outcomes research into practice 55.
 We need to understand better what patient and/or provider characteristics hinder compliance with the triggered preventive checklist interventions to ensure care is in accordance with accepted evidence based best practices.

 We use a pragmatic trial to investigate provider fidelity.
 Pragmatic trials like Dr. Gong’s may result in valid more estimates of effectiveness for more realistic health care scenarios 56;57; we will use her pragmatic trial data to investigate incomplete fidelity, heterogeneity and difficulty in clinical implementation.
-An example with problematic fidelity relevant for PROOFCheck is blood product management; transfusions increase the risk of acute severe respiratory failure with mechanical ventilation 58; recent research led to consensus that overzealous and empiric transfusion of blood products leads to worse outcomes 16, acknowledging that untreated anemia also predicts poor outcome 59; guidelines reflect this for over a decade 60, but implementation of rational transfusion blood product management is still sketchy and very heterogeneous across the nation 61; not least because their complicated algorithms can be difficult to follow.
+An example with problematic fidelity relevant for PROOFCheck is blood product management where implementation of rational transfusion blood product management is still sketchy and very heterogeneous across the nation 61.
 Weiss et al. demonstrated that direct prompting for best practices improves provider compliance in the ICU and outcomes such as duration of mechanical ventilation or length of stay 62.
 We hypothesize that fidelity will be associated with certain provider and patient characteristics; their investigation will allow more focused re-education efforts and adaptation of the checklist implementation.

 Summary of the impact

 Acute respiratory failure in hospitalized patients leading to prolonged mechanical ventilation with the inherent mortality and morbidity constitutes a serious health care challenge.
 We will tackle this by combining innovative approaches to data imputation with sophisticated hierarchical prediction models to form a near real-time EMR- based clinical decision tool with practical utility in critical care.
-We use the opportunity to investigate poor provider fidelity a serious and under-researched barrier to outcomes research the implementation of evidenced-based care.
+We use the opportunity to investigate poor provider fidelity, a serious and under-researched barrier to outcomes research in the implementation of evidenced-based care.
 Our findings will have implications beyond our trial for any clinical research, indeed for the implementation of evidence-based-medicine at large.
 Changes in reimbursement give providers a stake in patient outcomes and led to a keen interest in the prediction and prevention of adverse event in hospitalized patients.
-This project ad- vances hierarchical Bayesian models to implement this paradigm shift in very large EMRs, triggering personalized interventions that deliver outcome improvements.
+This project advances hierarchical Bayesian models to implement this paradigm shift in very large EMRs, triggering personalized interventions that deliver outcome improvements.
 This is novel and has not been attempted to our knowledge.
 But our impact goes beyond improving morbidity and mortality from respiratory disease in hospitalized patients through improved prediction and prevention, beyond investigating drivers of poor provider compliance.
 We will develop new methods to impute incomplete electronic medical records from auxiliary data and pioneer Bayesian hierarchical prediction models for large EMR data.
-Our proposal is unique and novel in its integration of cutting edge methods from clinical, statistical and computer science to fully realize the promise of Big Data in periopera- tive medicine.
+Our proposal is unique and novel in its integration of cutting edge methods from clinical, statistical and computer science to fully realize the promise of Big Data in perioperative medicine.

 Approach